January 19, 2021 at 6:58 am | Updated February 28, 2023 at 6:49 pm | 9 min read

 Both UV-vis and IR spectrophotometers are used to trace evidence in forensics.
-Micro-spectrophotometry is used to analyze impurities that are present in a materials such as textiles, hair, oil, etc., that are too minute to be examined even by microscopes.
-Similarly, spectrophotometric measurements can also identify cosmetics, inks, drugs, pesticides, fungi, etc. collected from evidence or as evidence.
+Micro-spectrophotometry analyzes impurities in materials such as textiles, hair, oil, etc., that are too minute to be examined even by microscopes.
+Similarly, spectrophotometric measurements can also identify cosmetics, inks, drugs, pesticides, fungi, etc., collected from evidence or as evidence.

-Another application of spectrophotometric measurements is to estimate the age of bruises by studying the degradation of blood.
+Another application of spectrophotometric measurements is to estimate the age of bruises by studying blood degradation.

 Water and Air Analysis

-Specific pollutants or aggregates can be easily analyzed qualitatively and quantitatively by UV-vis spectrophotometers to control and monitor the quality of water and air.
+Specific pollutants or aggregates can be easily analyzed qualitatively and quantitatively by UV-vis spectrophotometers to control and monitor water and air quality.

 Industrial Uses of Spectrophotometers